sethi-bhumika/MSTeamsClone/README.md

 - Recording(video/screen)
 - Live chat(text, emoticons and autolink)

-For detailed documentation, see: [Design Document](https://github.com/sethi-bhumika/msteamsclone/blob/main/doc/design%20doc.pdf)
+For detailed documentation, see: [Design Document](https://github.com/sethi-bhumika/MSTeamsClone/blob/main/doc/Design%20Doc.pdf)

-For a video demo, watch at:
+For a video demo, watch at:[watch](https://youtu.be/b_NdMK6pFRM)

 This project was made as a part of Microsoft Engage 2021 Mentorship programme, following principles of Agile Methodology.
 Agile refers to software development through iterations, with periodic assessment of evolving requirements and solutions.
 Here's a spreadsheet reflecting my journey on this project with Agile: [this](https://docs.google.com/spreadsheets/d/1canzuielmuemxebzevfevusadbvbhjzu6dmnr5hyp4g/edit?usp=sharing)

+Cheers!
+Comments/feedbacks/suggestions are welcome.